digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 git push origin
 ```

-### STEP 5: Inspecting the Results
+## STEP 6: Inspecting the Results

-After one minute or so (if using the default settings), a `busybox` namespace and an associated pod is created and running.
+If you are using the default settings, a `busybox` namespace and an associated pod is created and running after one minute or so.
 If you do not want to wait, you can force reconciliation using the following command:

 ```shell
 flux reconcile source git flux-system